Botw641/Botw641/Presentation.md

   and PS3 games ports.
 - I’m currently starting just now so I'm a beginner.
-- how to reach me: DISCORD @Botw641
+- how to reach me: DISCORD @Hazy_Horizons
 - Pronouns: He/Him
 - Fun fact: I made a cool visual novel with python! (not released yet).